xx255q/FMD2v2/README.md

 ## Features

 - Pure native code - No need to install .NET framework or Java VM.
-- Supported hundreds of manga sites.
+- Supported hundreds of manga websites.
 - Download all mangas at once.
-- Multi-tasking, Multi-connections.
+- Multi-tasking and multi-connections.
-- Drop Box (Drop links into a floating box).
+- Drop Box - Drop links into a floating box.
-- Filter (Provides option to search manga by genre, author, status, etc).
+- Filter - Provides option to search manga by genre, author, status, etc.
-- Favorites (Keep track of your favorite manga, auto download new chapters).
+- Favorites - Keep track of your favorite manga and auto download new chapters.
 - Compress/convert downloaded chapters to ZIP/CBZ/PDF/EPUB.

-Some useful arguments that can be used in FMD2:
-- `--lua-dofile` trigger FMD2 to always load lua modules from file.
-Only use it when developing a module.
-It might slowing down FMD2.
-- `--no-commit-queue` disable commit queue for databases.
-The same as `--max-commit-queue=0 --max-flush-queue=0`.
-It might slowing down FMD2 with large databases due to intense disk write.
-- `--max-commit-queue=16` override max number of commit before writing to disk.
-- `--max-flush-queue=256` override max number of update before commiting to database engine.
-- `--max-big-flush-queue=16384` override max number of update before commiting to database.
-Internally used when making large update to databases in one go.
-Be careful when reducing the number it might slowing down FMD2 significantly.
-- `--backup-interval=10` override backup databases interval (minutes).

 ## Build instructions